Obituary: Christine Freeman

 She also had begun to speak at meetings.
 However, sadly, her attendance at meetings was limited as her illness took hold.

-It was at 16:40 on Saturday, October 19th, when Christine passed away with Paul and family members in attendance.
+It was at 16:40 on Saturday, 19th October, when Christine passed away with Paul and family members by her bedside.

 The British National Party sends its heartfelt condolences to Christine’s bereaved family, her many friends, and Paul.